 But until early March, the National Trust does open up these floors (and a number of closed off areas in other NT properties) so that enthusiasts can get a real feel for the house, and an understanding of the work that goes in to keep the house afloat and open to the public.

 It’s also when the conservators move in to repair, check and restore.
 On our visit, two were at work checking all the ceramics for wear and tear/damage.
 The library was also off limit as there was work being carried out using scaffolding.

 Each item of furniture in this time is protected with its own bespoke, numbered and named cover.
 The important items have an orange sticker.
 “It there is a fire, we get them out first,” says Robert, one of our two guides.

 You learn how the house is under attack, from the weather, age – and insects, like wood lice and woodworm.
 The roof is now heated to melt any snow which may accumulate and cause damage.
 A computer now governs the biomass boilers, which turns off the radiators if the rooms are too dry, or turns them on if too damp.

 So the moisture in each room, including the 20 rooms at the top for the servants, is constantly monitored.

 We also learn how life was back in the day when the family lived there.
-How the staff had their own staircase, so they wouldn’t meet the the owners.
-And if they did, then how they were instructed to turn away and not catch their eye.
+How the staff had their own staircase, so they wouldn’t meet the owners.
+And if they did, then how they were instructed to turn away and not catch the eye.